gabeorosan/pa-project/README.md

 dictionary mapping each chain to the coordinates of each constituent atom.
 I also parsed the coordinates of the PA file into a list of [x,y,z] point coordinates.
 Next, I looped through each chain and used the function scipy.spatial.distance.cdist (scipy is a python library for scientific computing) to compute the distances from each member point for the chain to each point in the point array.
-I stored the minumum distance, along with the corresponding residue and atom, and looped through the sorted distances to find one where the distance was less than 5 and the residue was not the same as the closest one, storing that residue if it existed or N/A otherwise.
+I stored the minimum distance, along with the corresponding residue and atom, and looped through the sorted distances to find one where the distance was less than 5 and the residue was not the same as the closest one, storing that residue if it existed or N/A otherwise.
 Finally, I wrote the results to an xlsx file, with a row for each PA point and 5 columns for each PA chain.